 Due to its location on the west side of the State on the Gulf Coast, this area is convenient to visitors coming from the Naples and Ft.
 Myers area, but it can also be easily reached from Miami either via I-75, (the faster route) or US Highway 41 (the slow but scenic route).

-Even if a bit further than the other park entrances, it still can be done as a day trip, although you really need a couple of days to do the area justice.
+Even if a bit further (from Miami) than the other park entrances, it still can be done as a day trip, although you really need a couple of days to do the area justice.

 There is a lot to enjoy in this area, starting with the road that brings you here and the many activities available at the Gulf Coast Visitor Center and individual operators at Everglades City: